RookByte/Galaxy-Project/README.md

 - **Galaxy Features (CSV)**: Obtained from the official **[Galaxy Zoo 2](https://data.galaxyzoo.org/)** dataset 🌌
   - For consistent debiasing of the GZ2 question tree, the site strongly recommends the use of the **Hart et al. (2016) table**. ✅
 - **Galaxy Images**: ~200 images collected from **[Kaggle Galaxy Zoo 2 Images](https://www.kaggle.com/datasets/jaimetrickz/galaxy-zoo-2-images)** 🖼️
 - Data has been carefully cleaned, preprocessed, and organized for analysis and modeling. ✨
+- Additionally, i put the determinded data files that i worked on in this repository.

 ---